Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Introduction

 To avoid order reduction, we shall show that it is not enough to justify that $u$ stays in the domain of $D$.
 In the present article, we introduce the corrected order three splitting method defined by

 which involves two corrector functions $q^{(1)}_n$ and $q^{(2)}_n$.
-These correctors are constructed such that the corresponding flows modify the respective intermediate numerical solutions $u$ and $Du$ stay in the domain of $D$ before applying the flows of the diffusion operator.
+The corresponding flows $\phi^{-q^{(1)}_n}_{a\tau}$ and $\phi^{-q^{(2)}_n}_{\conja\tau}$ modify the respective intermediate numerical solutions $u$ and $Du$ such that they stay in the domain of $D$ before applying the flows of the diffusion operator.
 We prove that the numerical method $u_{n+1}=\phi^{\text{C3New}}_{\tau}(u_n)$, given by the splitting \eqref{c3corr}, fulfills in the case of a solution-independent source term the third order convergence estimate